7 User Identity Alternatives to 3rd-Party Cookies

-The main advantage is that through user graphs, advertisers can activate audiences across different channels and connect users’ activities in different environments.
+The main advantage of such alternative to cookies is that through user graphs, advertisers can activate audiences across different channels and connect users’ activities in different environments.

 The biggest pitfall of this method is it hard to develop and deploy in-house, without accidentally compromising privacy.
 To ensure user data safety, advertisers and publishers need to choose a trusted vendor that will provide the necessary technical infrastructure.

-Contextual targeting allows you to display ads only on relevant web pages, focusing on the content and keywords.
+Contextual targeting allows you to display ads only on relevant web pages, focusing on the content and keywords, instead of looking for alternatives to third-party cookies.
 Unlike interest or behavioral targeting, which is based on patterns in audience segments’ behavior, contextual targeting is based on the context of a specific page, i.e., cookies or other ad IDs do not participate in it.

 For instance, advertising for sneakers can be placed on webpages dedicated to sports, sports equipment, or marathon runners’ history.